tatasfachrul/hiringapp-api/README.md

 ---
 ## Introduction

-this is a backend system that will be developed into a real application, this application is made with the purpose of making it easier for companies / recruitment partners to find great software engineer
+This is a RESTFul API for backend system that will be developed into a real application, this application is made with the purpose of making it easier for companies / recruitment partners to find great software engineer

 ### Built With
 This section should list any major frameworks that you built your project using.
 Leave any add-ons/plugins for the acknowledgements section.
 Here are a few examples.